Effects of the ekpyrotic mechanism on inflationary phase in loop quantum cosmologies: Effects of Ekpyrotic Mechanism on Inflation in LQC

-To show the effects of the ekpyrotic mechanism on inflation, we find that it is simple and instructive to start with the chaotic potential $\alpha_1 = \alpha_2 = 0$, despite the fact that this potential has been already ruled out by observations \cite{Planck:2018jri}.
+To see the effects of the Ekpyrotic mechanism on the inflation phase, let us first briefly review the probability of inflation in LQC without Ekpyrotic Mechanism \cite{Ashtekar:2011rm}.
+In doing so, we find that it is simple and instructive to start with the chaotic potential $\alpha_1 = \alpha_2 = 0$, despite the fact that this potential has been already ruled out by observations \cite{Planck:2018jri}.
 This is due to the fact that our main conclusions do not depend on the specific forms of the potentials.
 Then, we shall turn to the potentials with $\alpha_1 \alpha_2 \not= 0$, which are favorable to observations, and find that indeed similar effects occur.